marcandrysco/AudioManipProg/plugin/web/doc/player.md

 ## Javascript Methods

+This section covers the primary player Javascript methods.

 ### Initialization and Update -- `init` `elem` `update`

-    Player.init() : void
-    Player.elem(player:Player) : DOMElement
+    Player.elem(player:Player, idx:int) : DOMElement
     Player.update(player:Player) : void

-The `init` function initializes the data provided by the `player` parameter.
+The `elem` function initializes the player data `player` and creates the interactive HTML element.
+The `idx` parameter is the index used to make requests to update the server-side player.
-The

 ### Draw -- `draw`